Installing Teleport on macOS | Teleport

 You can also fetch an installer from the command line:

-Install on Macintosh HDsudo installer -pkg teleport-ent-18.0.0.pkg -target /Password:installer: Package name is teleport-ent-18.0.0installer: Upgrading at base path /installer: The upgrade was successful.which teleport/usr/local/bin/teleport
+Install on Macintosh HDsudo installer -pkg teleport-ent-17.0.0-dev.pkg -target /Password:installer: Package name is teleport-ent-17.0.0-devinstaller: Upgrading at base path /installer: The upgrade was successful.which teleport/usr/local/bin/teleport

 You can download one of the following .pkg installers for macOS: